Newseum: History

-Highlights of the building design unveiled October 2002 include a façade featuring a "window on the world", 57 × 78 ft, which looks out on Pennsylvania Avenue and the National Mall while letting the public see inside to the visitors and displays.
-It features the 45 words of the First Amendment to the U.S. Constitution, etched into a four story tall stone panel facing Pennsylvania Avenue.
+Highlights of the building design unveiled October 2002 included a façade featuring a "window on the world", 57 × 78 ft, which looked out on Pennsylvania Avenue and the National Mall while letting the public see inside to the visitors and displays.
+It featured the 45 words of the First Amendment to the U.S. Constitution, etched into a four story tall stone panel facing Pennsylvania Avenue.

 One feature carried over from the prior Arlington site was the Journalists Memorial, a glass sculpture listing the names of 2,291 journalists from around the world killed in the line of duty.
-It is updated and rededicated annually.
+It was updated and rededicated annually.

-The museum website is updated daily with images and PDF versions of newspaper front pages from around the world.
-Images are replaced daily, but an archive of front pages from notable events since 2001 is also available.
+The museum website was updated daily with images and PDF versions of newspaper front pages from around the world.
 Hard copies of selected front pages, including one from every U.S. state and Washington, D.C., were displayed in galleries within the museum and outside the front entrance.

 Jerry Frieheim, a 1956 graduate of the University of Missouri School of Journalism, was the first executive director of the Newseum and claims to have coined the name.